Oil extends rally as Trump reiterates commitment to Iran sanctions

-NEW YORK (Reuters) - Crude oil prices shot to a four-year high on Tuesday, catapulted by imminent U.S. sanctions on Iranian crude exports and the apparent reluctance of OPEC and Russia to raise output to offset the potential hit to global supply.
+NEW YORK (Reuters) - Crude oil prices shot to a fresh four-year high on Tuesday, rallying as U.S. President Donald Trump spoke heatedly about Iran ahead of U.S. sanctions on the country’s crude exports and bolstered by the apparent reluctance of OPEC and Russia to raise output to offset the potential hit to global supply.

-U.S. President Donald Trump reiterated his commitment to sanctions, saying on Tuesday that he would not meet with the Iranians until the country makes changes.

-Speaking before he was due to address the U.N.
-General Assembly, Trump said: “I’m not meeting with them until they change their tune.
-It will happen.
-I believe they have no choice.
-We look forward to having a great relationship with Iran, but it won’t happen now.”
+Trump said in a speech before the United Nations that the United States will put more sanctions on Iran following oil sanctions that go into effect in Nov.
+4.

-The sanctions are expected to have an immediate impact on the country’s crud exports.
+The sanctions are expected to have an immediate impact on OPEC’s third largest producer’s exports.

 “Iran will lose sizeable export volumes, and given OPEC+ reluctance to raise output, the market is ill-equipped to fill the supply gap,” Harry Tchilinguirian, global head of commodity markets strategy at French bank BNP Paribas, told the Reuters Global Oil Forum.

+U.S. crude futures CLc1 were up 25 cents at $72.33 a barrel, close to their highest since mid-July.

+The grade turned negative briefly during Trump’s U.N. speech, where he accused OPEC nations of “ripping off the world” and said he wants the group to stop raising prices.

-Mohammad Barkindo, secretary general of the Organization of the Petroleum Exporting Countries (OPEC), said in Madrid that it is important for OPEC and its partners, including Russia, to cooperate to ensure they do not “fall from one crisis to another”.
+Mohammad Barkindo, secretary general of the Organization of the Petroleum Exporting Countries (OPEC), said in Madrid on Tuesday that it is important for OPEC and its partners, including Russia, to cooperate to ensure they do not “fall from one crisis to another”.

 The International Energy Agency forecast strong oil demand growth of 1.4 million barrels per day (bpd) this year and 1.5 million bpd in 2019, and said in its most recent report that the market was tightening.